umairdotdev/Automated-Driving/Lane-Keeping-Assist-System/README.md

 ## Acknowledgments

 This project is inspired by the principles of vehicle dynamics and control.
 The curvature previewing and MPC setup are adapted to ensure real-time feasibility and accuracy.

-The implementation is based on [MathWorks' Lane Keeping Assist System using Model Predictive Control](https://de.mathworks.com/help/mpc/ug/lane-keeping-assist-system-using-model-predictive-control.html).
+This implementation was inspired by a MathWorks example [MathWorks' Lane Keeping Assist System using Model Predictive Control](https://de.mathworks.com/help/mpc/ug/lane-keeping-assist-system-using-model-predictive-control.html).
+The parameters used were adapted from their documentation, but the code and implementation are original

 ---